Dr Seuss' "The Lorax" messaging- as relevant today as it was 50 years ago....

 Check out Protect Alberta’s Headwaters and Rockies on Facebook.
 Their page has gone from zero to 28,000 in since mid-December.

-Or the Change.org petition to “Stop Open Pit Mining from happening in the Canadian Rockies” currently sitting at 91,000 plus signatures.
+Change.org petition to “Stop Open Pit Mining from happening in the Canadian Rockies” currently sitting at 91,000 plus signatures.

 Or the fact that municipalities are taking a stand.
 (High River, Canmore, Airdrie and more have spoken out on the issue.)
 Write your MLA.
 Contact your local government.
 Use your energy for good.